PrestaShop/prestashop-specs/Order Page View.md

 [popin displaying the products from the pack](/img/customization.png)

-**When the product is pack of product**, a link is added bellow the product name to show all the product in an popin.
+**When the product is a pack of product**, a link is added below the product name to show all the products in a popin.

 [Link in the product row](/img/view20%pack20%content.png)